 When you have an effective lead scoring methodology, your business should see an increase in revenue.
 By wasting less time on prospects that will never close, you allow more opportunities to attract and convert qualified leads.
 The cohesion between the sales and marketing teams will better position you to meet your business objectives.

-Ali Lucchesi is a Social Media Intern with an obsession with all things digital.
+Ali Lucchesi is a former Social Media Intern at RDW with an obsession with all things digital.
 When she’s not scrolling through social media, you can almost always find her in the kitchen baking something sweet.